poolpog/homebrewery-content-tools/content/dork_swan_inn/dork_swan_inn.md

 The note reads as follows:
 {{quote
 “POISONED WELL - URGENT HELP NEEDED
 Cedarbrook pleads for aid!
 Poisoned well threatens lives.
 Limited funds, boundless gratitude.
-Contact Elder Elara.
+Ask for Bella Stiffdinkle, the Mum Mum.
 Time's short, our hope lies with you.”
 }}
 }}

 #### Solution
-* This villiage is the site of two brewers who have been feuding for decades
+* This village is the site of two brewers who have been feuding for decades
 * The well was poisoned by Derckus Crabbes, a halfling brewer
 * It turns out the water source Crabbe's poisoned was the source of water for Thistledown Alesmith's brewery, **but also accidentally poisoned the town's well water**
 * Brewer 1